Five-Loop Static Contribution to the Gravitational Interaction Potential of Two Point Masses: Conclusions

 \subsection{Acknowledgments}

+We would like to thank Prof. Th.~Damour and Prof.~G.~Sch\"afer for very helpful comments and P.~Nogueira for a discussion.
 This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\/{l}odowska-Curie grant agreement No. 764850, SAGEX, and COST action CA16201: Unraveling new physics at the LHC through the precision frontier.\\[.5em]

 \textbf{Note added.}\\ A few hours before the present submission the preprint~\cite{Foffa:2019hrb} appeared, presenting an independent calculation of the same quantity.
 The final results, Eq.~\eqref{eq:result_PN5} in this work and Eq.~(32) in~\cite{Foffa:2019hrb}, are in agreement.